earth-mover/icechunk/spec/icechunk-spec.md

 All data and metadata files are stored within a root directory (typically a prefix within an object store) using the following directory structure.

 - `$ROOT` base URI (s3, gcs, local directory, etc.)
-- `$ROOT/r/` reference files
+- `$ROOT/refs/` reference files
-- `$ROOT/s/` snapshot files
+- `$ROOT/snapshots/` snapshot files
-- `$ROOT/a/` attribute files
+- `$ROOT/attributes/` attribute files
-- `$ROOT/m/` chunk manifests
+- `$ROOT/manifests/` chunk manifests
-- `$ROOT/c/` chunks
+- `$ROOT/chunks/` chunks

 ### File Formats

-> [!WARNING]
+!!! warning
-> The actual file formats used for each type of metadata file are in flux.
+    The actual file formats used for each type of metadata file are in flux.
 The spec currently describes the data structures encoded in these files, rather than a specific file format.

 ### Reference Files